A Lifelong Learning Approach to Mobile Robot Navigation: Background

-\myparagraph{Gradient Episodic Memory} The key challenge of continual learning is so-called catastrophic forgetting, which means the agent forgets what it learned previously when adapting to a new environment.
+The key challenge of continual learning is catastrophic forgetting, i.e. an agent forgets what it learned previously when adapting to a new environment.
 The phenomenon is especially prominent when feature-rich parametric models, i.e. neural networks, are used as the underlying learning module.
-To address catastrophic forgetting, we use Gradient Episodic Memory (GEM)~\cite{lopez2017gradient} within our lifelong navigation paradigm described in Section~\ref{subsec:gem}.
-GEM is designed to solve the catastrophic forgetting problem by constraining the gradient of new updates to be only along directions that improve performance on previous tasks.
-More specifically, if the agent has already seen environments up to $\mathcal{E}_k$, GEM assumes the agent keeps a small memory buffer $\mathcal{B}$ that stores a few data points $\mathcal{M}_i$ from each of the previous environment $\{\mathcal{E}_i\}_{i<k}$, and optimizes the following objective
+To address catastrophic forgetting, we use Gradient Episodic Memory (GEM)~\cite{lopez2017gradient} within our Lifelong Learning for Navigation paradigm described in Section~\ref{subsec::problem}.
+From a high-level perspective, GEM prevents forgetting by ensuring each update will not increase the loss on previous tasks.
+Note that GEM allows new experience to improve performance on old tasks.
+Specifically, assume the agent has already seen environments up to $\mathcal{E}_{k-1}$ and the learned policy is $\pi_{\theta_{k-1}}$.
+GEM assumes the agent keeps a small memory buffer $\mathcal{B} = \{\mathcal{M}_i\}_{i < k}$ that, for each previous environment $\mathcal{E}_i$, stores a few exemplary data points $\mathcal{M}_i$.
+GEM then optimizes the following objective:

-where $\ell$ is the loss function, i.e. in the regression case, $\ell(\pi_{\theta}, X) = \mathbb{E}_{o, a \sim X} ||\pi_{\theta}(o) - a||_2$.
-The above optimization problem is in general hard to solve.
-The key observation of GEM is that it is not necessary to store $\{\pi_{\theta_{k-1}}\}$ as long as at each optimization step the loss on previous tasks is not increasing.
-To approximately evaluate the loss increase on previous tasks, GEM further assumes the policy is locally linear, as is the case with small optimization steps, so that whether the loss on previous tasks will increase can be determined by the angle between the gradient on the current environment and the gradient from previous tasks.
-Specifically, the optimization problem becomes
+where $\ell(\pi, X)$ is the loss function that evaluates performance of $\pi$ on data $X$.\footnote{Here we abuse the notation so that $\ell(\pi, \mathcal{E})$ refers to the loss evaluated on data generated from environment $\mathcal{E}$.} For instance, in a regression task where we aim to predict the regression label $a$ from a given state $s$, then $\ell(\pi_{\theta}, X) = \mathbb{E}_{(s, a) \sim X} ||\pi_{\theta}(s) - a||_2$.
+To efficiently solve the above optimization, GEM observes that the constraints are satisfied as long as 1) the new $\theta$ is initialized from $\theta_{k-1}$, and 2) at each optimization step, the loss on previous tasks does not increase.
+Assume the optimization steps are small, we can determine whether a new update increases the loss on a previous task by computing the inner product between the gradients on the current and previous tasks.
+For example, the loss on a previous task will only increase if the inner product is negative.
+The optimization problem then becomes